MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-tutorial/install-sample-data-and-projects.md

 manager: kfile
 ---
 # Install sample data and multidimensional projects

 [!INCLUDE[ssas-appliesto-sqlas-all](../../includes/ssas-appliesto-sqlas-all.md)]

-Use the instructions and links provided in this article to install the data and project files used in the Analysis Services Tutorials.
+Use the instructions and links provided in this article to install the data and project files used in the Analysis Services tutorials.

 ## Step 1: Install prerequisites
 The lessons in this tutorial assume that you have the following software installed.
 You can install all of the features on a single computer.
 To install these features, run SQL Server Setup and select them from the Feature Selection page.